alisaifee/flask-limiter/README.rst

 Flask-Limiter provides rate limiting features to flask applications.

-It has support for a configurable backend for storage with current implementations for in-memory, redis and memcache.
+It allows configuring various backends to persist the rate limits, which is provided by the `limits <https://github.com/alisaifee/limits>`_ library.

 Compatibility
 =============
 The version of the extension on master only supports Pythons versions >= 3.7 and Flask >= 2.0.

 If you are looking for support for older versions, please refer to the `1.x branch <https://github.com/alisaifee/flask-limiter/tree/1.x>`_

 Quickstart
 ===========